 In my opinion, there was one man who better understood the secret ministry of Jesus Christ than any other person.
 And he started implementing that in his country.

 His name was John Wesley.
 John Wesley was born in a terrible, desperate, wicked situation in England.
 It is one of England's lowest moments.
-There was immorality everywhere, there was filth and .
+There was immorality everywhere, there was filth and degradation.
 Men often had a couple of different women, and maybe another wife or so in another city.

 Death reigned everywhere, in the slums and throughout the big cities.
 In the morning the police would come by, and they would pick up all the dead little babies.
 There was no birth control, no nothing, women had babies and they would just leave them behind on doorsteps and other places.
 No way to care for them, and they would just die.
 And the police would come and pick them up.
 In the morning the police would come by, and they would pick up all the women, dead bodies of women, beaten up by men, killed, murdered.
-The police would come by in the morning, and they would pick up dead bodies of men who were shot to death, or stbbed to death.
+The police would come by in the morning, and they would pick up dead bodies of men who were shot to death, or stabbed to death.
 It was a terrible situation in England, and in that dark moment John Wesley was born.

-John Wesley was 40 years old he had discovered the secret ministry of Jesus.
+John Wesley was 40 years old when he had discovered the secret ministry of Jesus.
 And he understood that Jesus' main task has been to train kings for His kingdom, to train men to be rulers in His kingdom, rulers in His church.
+Wesley implemented the principles of hands-on leadership training.
+A key factor in the success of Wesley’s ministry was his training of village pastors & laymen.

 He started traveling mostly to small towns.
 I believe he did more ministry in the smaller cities than in some of the bigger areas, and he would share there with men and with women.
 He divided them up often, or organized them into small groups of twelve, and he had Bible classes.
 His students had no dormitories.

 His classrooms were the countryside in barns, in cottage kitchens, sometimes in the out-of-doors.

-When evening came, he would just hook up his horse and lay down to sleep someplace if somebody would give him a place to sleep.
+When evening came, he would just hook up his horse and lay down to sleep someplace in the lofts of the farmhouses if somebody would give him a place to sleep.

-John Wesley for 40 years.
+John Wesley traveled to his students for 40 years.
 He did that till he was 84 years old.

-I know sometimes you talk about how much you sacrifice and sometimes I think I've sacrificed a lot.
+I know, sometimes you talk about how much you sacrifice and sometimes I think I've sacrificed a lot.
 Are you ready to do something like John Wesley did?
 Anybody here wants to ride a horse till he's 84 years old?
 I'll buy you a horse, OK?
 I'll buy you a horse, if you make a commitment to ride that horse till you're 84 years old.
 John Wesley did.

+John Wesley asked his disciples to imitate Jesus.

+His standard was based upon the apostles giving themselves to prayer and preaching(Acts 6:4),

-and he divided the day for his people who were following him into 8-hour.
+and he divided the day for his people who were following him into 8-hour segments.

 8 Hours for personal care, grooming, eating and sleeping, and then he wanted them to spend